If there are two words we use interchangeably, skills and strengths are them. (So are skills vs abilities)

 Et voila!
 You’ll see a bunch of PEOPLE who have those skills or strengths.

 You can also use LinkedIn job postings.
 Your profile will automatically suggest jobs based on your skills that you have filled out in the “Skills” section.
-And if you have LinkedIn Premium, this will go a step further by helping you figure out how the skills on your profile line up with the job posting.

 It will show you something like this: